RDF Surfaces Primer

 } .

-When two or more negative surfaces are nested in a parent negative surface, then it should be interpreted as a logical disjunction.
+When two or more negative surfaces are nested in a parent negative surface, it should be interpreted as a logical disjunction.

 The surface below should be interpreted as "Alice is a Person OR Bob is a Person OR Charly is a person".